What is Anorexia Nervosa?

-A note about weight and anorexia: some people with anorexia have average or even high body weights.
+A note about weight and anorexia: Some people with anorexia have average or even high body weights.
 Only about six percent of people with eating disorders are medically classified as underweight.
 Furthermore, some people are thin and do not have an eating disorder.
-While extremely low body weight can be a symptom of anorexia, someone’s size should not be used to diagnose or rule out an eating disorder.
+While extremely low body weight can be a symptom of anorexia, someone’s size should not be used solely to diagnose or rule out an eating disorder.

 What Causes Anorexia Nervosa?